mfem/web/src/mesh-formats.md

 Detailed description of these formats can be found on [MFEM's mesh formats](mesh-format-v1.0.md) page.

+For information on element-to-vertex, edge-to-vertex, and face-to-vertex connectivities used in MFEM's native formats, see [connectivity](connectivity.md).

 MFEM supports:

   - MFEM's [mesh v1.0 format](mesh-format-v1.0.md#mfem-mesh-v10) for